3km Training Program

 Prediction based on 3km time

-It is possible to predict your 400 metres, 800 metres, 1500 metres, 5 km, 10 km, ½ Marathon and Marathon times from your current 3km time using Frank Horwill's four-second rule for male athletes and Frank Horwill's five-second rule for female athletes.
+It is possible to predict your 400 metres, 800 metres, 1500 metres, 5 km, 10 km, ½ Marathon and Marathon times from your current 3km time using Frank Horwill's four-second rule for males and Frank Horwill's five-second rule for female athletes.

 Rules of Competition